Jasonblalack/zyngapoker/About.md

 # Why not use Make?

 [Make](http://www.gnu.org/software/make/) requires the use of its own [domain specific language](http://en.wikipedia.org/wiki/Domain-specific_language) — this is, in general, not a good idea.
-Makefile are so hard to write and extend that several popular build systems today are essentially Makefile generators.
-A good example is [CMake](http://www.cmake.org/).
+Makefile are so hard to write and extend that several popular build systems today are essentially Makefile generators e.g. [CMake](http://www.cmake.org/).
 Also make does not contain any specific tools for dealing with web related files like JavaScript files.

 # What makes Jasy better?